-"Call-Outs" are posted in the housing unit prior to the 4:00 p.m. count, Monday through Friday.
+"Call-Outs" are posted on TruLincs prior to the 4:00 p.m. count, Monday through Friday.
 Failure to report to a Call-Out will result in an incident report being issued.
 As a reminder, it is your responsibility to stay abreast of information contained on Call-Outs and Change Sheets.